 end to coal use, according to organizers and the energy firm Leag.

-Protesters ran into the Jaenschwalde and Welzow-Sued open-cast mining sites in the eastern state of Brandenburg, as well as the United Schleenhain lignite mining area in neighbouring Saxony.
+Protesters ran into the Jaenschwalde and Welzow-Sued open-cast mining sites in the eastern state of Brandenburg, as well as the United Schleenhain lignite mining area in the neighbouring state of Saxony.

-Protesters there had violently broke through a police barricade with punches and kicks, despite statements by Ende Gelaende that there would be no violence against people.
-Ende Gelaende's Reisch, on the other hand, accused the police of being rough with activists.
+In Jaenschwalde, three officers were slightly injured, according to a police spokesman.
+At the mine in Saxony, protesters violently broke through a police barricade with blows and kicks, despite statements by Ende Gelaende that there would be no violence against people.

 LEAVE A COMMENT Your email address will not be published.
 Required fields are marked*